pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 ## Step 7

 Select the right Arduino Board.
-On Tools Menu, select Arduino AVR Boards and Arduino Nano.
+On Tools Menu, select Arduino AVR Boards and __Arduino Nano__.
 Read the comments of the sketche.